sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

 }}}

    * add data from whatever (e.g. quickly via sql file): magic function to deal with other ways to add data? think about this more later.
+   * copy
+    * creates a new db and everything (completely deep copy)
+    * preserves the query string?
+    * executes the query string first?
+    * is it possible to have multiple connections to the same .db file? [http://www.mail-archive.com/sqlite-users@sqlite.org/msg24725.html relevant]